kalaboster/stringer/README.md

 A tool to return permustations of a string.

-1. setup virtualenv.
+1. Do Local Setup

 2. 'python permutations_cli.py --string test'

 #### permutations_app.py

-1. setup virtualenv.
+1. Do Local Setup.

 2. execute this command to launch Flask restful app: 'python ./permutations_app.py'

-3. open browser and input this URL: 'http://127.0.0.1:5000/api/v1.0/permutations?string=test'
+3. open browser and input this URL: 'http://0.0.0.0:5000/api/v1.0/permutations?string=test'

 ## log redaction - an app to redact patterns in logs.